brennenputh/resume/resume.md

 **Junior Leader** | Camp Hickory Hill | 2020-07 to 2023-08

 * Co-managed a team of volunteer campers to serve the camp by cleaning and building.
-* Trained volunteers to clean several areas of the camp.
+* Trained volunteers to clean the camp.
+* Led discussions within the team about service, dedication, and integrity.

-## Activities
+## Extracurriculars

 **LightSys Code-A-Thon Participant** | 2024-04 to 2025-04